 Connectworks is integrated with Centrix SmartID, a third-party provider of electronic identity verification services.

 Centrix compares the identity information you supply with records stored in independent and reliable electronic databases, including DIA and NZTA databases for passport and driver licence verifications; many banks, finance, and utility company databases for proof of address, name and date of birth; and the full international Acuris PEP and sanctions databases.

 To use Centrix SmartID services in Connectworks, please refer to Centrix SmartID (Electronic Identity Verification).

 Matching Identity Evidence to Identity Information

-Each type of identity evidence matches to two or more pieces of identity information.
-For example, a driver licence matches to name and date of birth information, whereas a utility bill matches to name and address information.
+Each type of identity evidence matches two or more pieces of identity information.
+For example, a driver's licence matches to name and date of birth information, whereas a utility bill matches the name and address information.
 When identity evidence is recorded, Connectworks displays ticks against the pieces of identity information it relates to.

 Making an Identity Determination

 The final step in the identity verification process is to confirm that the identity has been verified.

 Once all required identity evidence has been collected, select the action to Make Determination.